Link Prediction with Contextualized Self-Supervision: CSSL for Link Prediction

 \subsection{Multi-task Learning}

-To boost the link prediction task, the contextualized self-supervised learning task can be leveraged with two training strategies: \begin{itemize} \item \textbf{Joint Training}.
-Two tasks can be trained jointly by minimizing the joint loss:
+To boost the link prediction task, the contextualized self-supervised learning task can be leveraged with two training strategies as follows: \begin{itemize} \item \textbf{Joint Training}. \jy{We jointly train the supervised link prediction task and the self-supervised learning task} by minimizing the joint loss:

 \item \textbf{Pretraining}.
-We can also first train weight matrix $\bm{W}_{emb}$ used for constructing node embeddings by minimizing the contextualized self-supervised learning loss in Eq. (\ref{context_loss}), and then finetune the model paremeters $\bm{W}_{emb}$ and $\bm{W}_{link}$ by minimizing the link prediction loss in Eq. (\ref{link_loss}). \end{itemize}
+We can also first train the weight matrix $\bm{W}_{emb}$ used for constructing node embeddings by minimizing the contextualized self-supervised learning loss in Eq. (\ref{context_loss}), and then finetune the model paremeters $\bm{W}_{emb}$ and $\bm{W}_{link}$ by minimizing the link prediction loss in Eq. (\ref{link_loss}). \end{itemize}

-Algorithm \ref{alg:CSSL:joint} details the training procedure of the CSSL based link prediction with the joint training strategy.
+Algorithm \ref{alg:CSSL:joint} details the training procedure of CSSL with the joint training strategy.
 In Step 1, we sample a list of positive and negative structural contexts for each node $v_i\in\mathcal{V}$ with the following procedure: we first generate $\gamma$ random walks with length $l$ starting from node $v_i$; then nodes that occur following the starting node $v_i$ in random walks are collected as its positive context nodes with size $\gamma\cdot(l-1)$, or $\gamma$ positive context subgraphs are sampled for it by assembling its $l-1$ context nodes along each random walk; finally we sample $k$ negative context nodes/subgraphs for each positive context node/subgraph, and $v_i$'s context node/subgraph list is formed by combining all sampled positive and negative context nodes/subgraphs.
 In Step 2, the algorithm samples a set of negative edges with size $|\mathcal{E}_{tr}|$ that are not observed in $\mathcal{G}_{tr}$.
-Then, the model is trained with stochastic gradient descent by sampling a minibatch of edges iteratively in Steps 3-12, where at each iteration, before performing stochastic gradient descent, for each sampled edge $\langle v_i,v_j\rangle$, we respectively sample a context node/subgraph $c(v_i)$ and $c(c_j)$ together with the corresponding context label $z_{v_i,c(v_i)}$ and $z_{v_j,c(v_j)}$ for node $v_i$ and $v_j$ from their context node/subgraph lists.
+Then, the model is trained with stochastic gradient descent by sampling a minibatch of edges iteratively in Steps 3-12, where at each iteration, before performing stochastic gradient descent, for each sampled edge $\langle v_i,v_j\rangle$, we respectively sample a context node/subgraph $c(v_i)$ and $c(c_j)$ together with the corresponding context label $z_{v_i,c(v_i)}$ and $z_{v_j,c(v_j)}$ for nodes $v_i$ and $v_j$ from their context node/subgraph lists.
 Finally, the existence of the unobserved links are inferred with the learned model parameters in Step 13.